Search for Databases by Keyword

 Full text database focusing on how gender impacts a broad spectrum of subject areas providing perspectives on the evolution of the women's movement, men's studies, the transgendered community, and changes in gender roles.
 Publications include scholarly journals, magazines, newspapers, newsletters, regional publications, books, and NGO, government and special reports.

 Use International Historical Statistics to find economic, financial, and social statistics for worldwide countries and territories, often spanning centuries and beginning as early as 1750.
 Find data for Africa, the Americas, Asia, Europe, and Oceania including countries whose borders have changed.
 Within each region are chapters on population demographics, vital statistics, labor force, agriculture, industry, external trade, transport & communications, finance, prices, education, and national accounts.
 Statistical tables can be downloaded as PDF or Excel files with the ability to merge tables and edit text.

-A complete guide to the diverse literature of the left, with an emphasis on political, economic, social and culturally engaged scholarship inside and outside academia.
-A secondary emphasis is on significant but little known sources of news and ideas.
-Covers over 250 periodical publications + many classic texts.
+The Left Index is a guide to the diverse literature of the left, with an emphasis on political, economic, social and culturally engaged scholarship inside and outside academia.
+Includes citations and abstracts (with some full text) and spans from 1982 and earlier to present.

 Statistical data series created from more than 200,000 government and non-government datasets.
 Covers a wide range of business, societal and scientific topics including crime, employment and labor, economy, energy, health, households and housing, immigration, religion, transportation, environment and agriculture.